LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: Experiments

 \section{Experiments}

 We compare LongReMix with related approaches on five noisy-label learning benchmarks.
-We also analyze the performance of LongReMix on a number of ablation studies.
-All comparisons are performed with the same network architecture and trained for the same number of epochs as the compared methods.
+We also analyze the performance of LongReMix on a number of ablation studies, where we show empirical evidence of the hypotheses in Sections~\ref{sec:hypothesis_one} and~\ref{sec:hypothesis_two}.